RithuLoki/Crisis-Response-Assistant-NLP---RAG/README.md

 - It is **not a replacement** for professional help

 If a user is experiencing a serious crisis or feels unsafe, they should immediately contact qualified professionals or emergency services.

 ---

-## Limitations
-- Input categorization is rule-based and may not capture all linguistic variations
-- Safety detection relies on keyword matching and may require further expansion
-- Knowledge base is limited to predefined educational content

----